Dear reader of ADxS.org, please excuse the disruption.

 • Detection rate for healthy controls of 99.73 %

-These impressive figures will have to be proven in the real world when not only ADHD sufferers and healthy controls, but also sufferers of other disorders are tested.
+These impressive figures will have to be proven in the real world when not only persons with ADHD and healthy controls, but also people with other disorders are tested.

 4.1.10.
 Brain complexity